 - one semester of statistics or probability (Stat 011, 031, 061, or 111, or MATH 105)

 or they do a special major in mathematics and education.
 Such a major must include seven courses in mathematics, including MATH 063 or 067, one other course numbered over 044, and a mathematical education thesis.
-See the Educational Studies Department for more details.
+More details can be found here and from the Educational Studies Department.

 Either way, students seeking certification are strongly advised to take further mathematics or statistics courses emphasizing modeling and applications and/or to take at least one course in the natural or social sciences in which mathematics or statistics is significantly used.
 They are also highly encouraged to work as a tutor in the math clinic or to do individual tutoring for a semester.
 To receive certification, a student must receive a grade of C or better in all mathematics courses.